Adding, updating, and deleting a threat¶

 - Enter the name and a description for the trust boundary.

-- Click on the Add button in the environment table, and select an environment to situate the trust boundary in.
+- Click on the Add button in the environment card, and select an environment to situate the trust boundary in.
 This will add the new environment to the environment list.

 - Click the Add button in the Components table to situate a process or data store within this environment specific trust boundary.